yazanelmasri/Django-Titans/README.md

 This project was deployed using Github and Heroku.

 Github
-To create a new repository I took the following steps:
+Here are the steps I took to create a new repository and set up Django with Heroku:

-Logged into Github.
+- Logged into GitHub.
-Clicked over to the ‘repositories’ section.
+- Navigated to the ‘repositories’ section.
-Clicked the green ‘new’ button.
-This takes you to the create new repository page.
+- Clicked the green ‘new’ button to create a new repository.
-Once there under ‘repository template’ I chose the code institute template from the dropdown menu.
+- On the create new repository page, selected the Code Institute template from the ‘repository template’ dropdown menu.
-I input a repository name then clicked the green ‘create repository button’ at the bottom of the page.
+- Entered a repository name and clicked the green ‘create repository’ button at the bottom of the page.
-Once created I opened the new repository and clicked the green ‘Gitpod’ button to create a workspace in Gitpod for editing.
+- After creating the repository, opened it and clicked the green ‘Gitpod’ button to create a workspace in Gitpod for editing.

-Django and Heroku
+#### Django and Heroku Setup
-To get the Django framework installed and set up I followed the Code institutes Django Blog cheatsheet
+- To install and set up the Django framework, I followed the steps outlined in the Code Institute Django Blog cheatsheet.

 ## Credits
-*
+- Django blog resources from Code Institute LMS.
+- Additional clarification from Django projects on YouTube.
+- Bug solutions from Stack Overflow.
+- User persona and user stories generated using founderpal.ai.
+- Support from the cohort.
+- Book cover details from Waterstones Website.
+- Icons from Font Awesome.
+- Fonts from Google Fonts.

 ## Media
 *